timflannagan/aws-lambda-testing/docs/aws-auth-testing.md

    - Uses AWS credentials stored in a Kubernetes secret
    - Good for testing and non-EKS environments
    - Not recommended for production
+2. **Node Group Role (Simple but Less Secure)**
+   - Uses the EKS node group's IAM role
+   - Requires adding Lambda permissions to node group role
+   - Not recommended for production
-2. **Pod Identity (Recommended for Production)**
+3. **Pod Identity (Recommended for Production)**
    - Uses IAM Roles for Service Accounts (IRSA)
    - Requires EKS with OIDC provider
    - Best practice for production environments
-3. **Node Role (Simple but Less Secure)**
-   - Uses the EKS node's IAM role
-   - Requires adding Lambda permissions to node role
-   - Not recommended for production

 ## Known Limitations